arnavgupta03/perfect-playlists/README.md

 6. On Spotify, create a playlist and get the playlist ID.
 7. Open the file with the track URIs.
 Also, open the Spotify Web Console for _Add Items to a Playlist_.
 Generate a token and paste the playlist URI as well as the track URIs into the console.
 Run the console.
 8. Listen and enjoy your AI-generated playlist.

+Note: the app folder contains the code for the web app only.